t3-oss/create-t3-app/www/src/pages/en/folder-structure.md

 #### `src/utils/trpc.ts`

-The `trpc.ts` file is the front-end entrypoint to tRPC.
+The `trpc.ts` file is the front-end entry point to tRPC.
 See [tRPC usage](usage/trpc#-utilstrpcts) for more information.

 <sub>(with tRPC)</sub>

 ### `.env`

 The `.env` file is used to store environment variables.
 See [Environment Variables](usage/env-variables) for more information.
-This file should **not** be commited to git history.
+This file should **not** be committed to git history.

 ### `.env.example`

 The `.env.example` file shows example environment variables based on the chosen libraries.
-This file should be commited to git history.
+This file should be committed to git history.

 ### `.eslintrc.json`